Public art in Qatar: The Challenge by Ahmed Al Bahrani

 The Challenge 2015 by Ahmed Al Bahrani was commissioned by the Lusail Multipurpose Hall in celebration with Qatar hosting the men’s Handball World Championships.
 The sculpture consist of two bronze hands coming out of the ground, with one of them holding a handball.

 Painted Walls by Mohammed Al Nasif

 The two murals called Painted Walls made by Mohammed Al Nasif are located in the Lusail Multipurpose Hall and were part of the displays commissioned for the Handball World Championships held in Qatar.
 They depict elements of Qatari culture and the development and progress of the country.

+Keys to Memories

+In April 2025, "Keys to Memories", an installation made from 250,000 keychains collected after the 2022 World Cup by Boo Design Studio and Maryam Al-Homaid, was installed outside the Lusail Metro Station.

 Public Art at the Education City of Doha

 Maman by Louise Bourgeois

-Maman, a 30-foot-tall bronze-cast spider sculpture located at the Qatar National Convention Center of Qatar Foundation, is an ode from renowned French-American artist Louise Bourgeois to her mother, who worked as a weaver in France.
+Maman, a 30 ft-tall bronze-cast spider sculpture located at the Qatar National Convention Center of Qatar Foundation, is an ode from renowned French-American artist Louise Bourgeois to her mother, who worked as a weaver in France.